suhasdas/AKS-Programming-Language/README.md

-# fudge-bot - Chess FEN Generator
+# fudge-bot - Chess Engine

 This will be a Lichess chess bot.